Chart Color Schemes

 In terms of cultural diversity, Daly records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Daly's cultural diversity is above average, with 5.4% of its population born overseas and 64.9% speaking a language other than English at home.
-Christianity is the predominant religion in Daly, comprising 65.5% of its population.
-Notably, the 'Other' category represents 4.3% of Daly's population, compared to 6.9% across the rest of Northern Territory.
+Daly had a higher than average cultural diversity, with 5.4% of its population born overseas and 64.9% speaking a language other than English at home.
+Christianity was the predominant religion in Daly, comprising 65.5% of the population.
+However, there was an overrepresentation in the 'Other' category, which made up 4.3% compared to 5.2% across the rest of the Northern Territory.

 Frequently Asked Questions - Diversity